n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Kafka/README.md

 ### 4. Kafka node

 This node will send the data from the previous node to the `iss-position` topic in Kafka.
-If you have created a topic with a different name in Kafka, use that topic name instead.
+If you have created a topic with a different name in Kafka, you can use that topic name instead.

 1. First of all, you'll have to enter credentials for the Kafka node.
 You can find out how to do that [here](../../../credentials/Kafka/README.md).
 2. Enter the name of the topic in the ***Topic*** field.